iobroker-community-adapters/ioBroker.telegram/README.md

 ![settings](img/stateSettings3.png)

 ### Write only
-If activated, no the status query (`Door lamp ?`) button will be shown.
+If activated, the status query (`Door lamp ?`) button will be not shown.
  ![settings](img/stateSettings4.png)

 ### ON Command